 SPRPMO On-Site Management Appraisal teams conduct formal visits to SPR sites annually.
 The teams meet with site contractor management staff and audit environmental compliance and environmental management system practices, survey performance indicators, and review the audit findings with the contractor staff during exit briefings.
-Issues reviewed in FY 2006 included air, water, and waste management, recycling, and NEPA compliance.
-EMS issues examined included handling of external communications, legal and other requirements, environmental aspects, and success in correcting nonconformities.
+Issues reviewed in FY 2007 included permits and the permitting process, waste characterization and management, stormwater pollution prevention, affirmative procurement, and chemical management.
+EMS issues examined included achieving environmental objectives, maintaining a certified EMS, and success in correcting findings and nonconformities.
 Findings were tracked to completion in the DOE Consolidated Corrective Action Plan and in the DM Assessment Tracking System (ATS).
-During FY 2006 there were 12 low risk environmental findings associated with the audits, and nine were corrected by the end of CY 2006.
+During FY 2007 there were five low risk environmental findings associated with the audits, and all were corrected by the end of CY 2007.